-These invisible wounds of war unfortunately come with a stigma.
+All too often these invisible wounds of war come with a stigma attached.
 Similar to depression, many people don’t consider it to be a real illness because they cannot see it.
-They may see the effect it has on someone, but they assume that they will just get better with time and then not think twice about it.
+They may see the effect it has on someone, but they assume that they will just get better with time.
 The difference between psychological health (PH) conditions and a physical wound is that people can’t see how it heals or, in most cases with mental illness, festers.
 Consider cancer, for example.
 We cannot detect it as easily as a leg amputation or an open wound, but it still hurts the individual who has it.
-When someone tells us they have cancer, our heart breaks for them and we feel so much sympathy for them and their family and friends.
-Why is this not the case when someone tells us they’re suffering from a TBI?
+When someone tells us they have cancer, our heart breaks for them and we feel sympathy for them and their family and friends.
+Why is this often not the case when someone tells us they’re suffering from a TBI?

 This is why spreading awareness about the symptoms, effects, and treatment options for TBI and PH conditions is so important.
 Through awareness, we can work to educate people on what these conditions are really like and how they can completely change someone’s life.
 From outgoing to reclusive, from loving to unemotional, these conditions can make everyday life a serious challenge.